Secondary Insurance Billing: Master COB Workflows

 - Front-End Verification: Every single visit, ask the patient if their insurance coverage has changed.
 If they have dual coverage, photocopy both cards.

 - Primary Submission: Submit the claim to the primary payer with both insurance details included in the appropriate loops of the electronic claim file.
+Note that not all practice management software/provider portals submit secondary claims.

 - Primary Payment Posting: Post the primary ERA immediately upon receipt, ensuring the secondary payer is flagged as the next responsible party.